 This is one of the dashboard warning lights that are very important for safe driving.

-TCS is a specific system while ESP combines TCS, EDL and ABS (this is in case of the Skoda Fabia).
+ESP (Electronic Stability Program) is a combination of various car systems and is much better in overseeing driving safety.
+It combines TCS, EDL, and ABS (this is in the case of the Skoda Fabia).

 On the Skoda, it lights up if the system is currently performing its task (aka control cycle) or if the system is turned off (in the Skoda Fabia, there is a separate switch for turning it off).